kgrzywocz/league_of_steel/README.md

 Make [SteelSeries GameSense](https://steelseries.com/engine/apps) work with [League of Legends](https://leagueoflegends.com/) !!!

+It currently supports events: HEALTH, MANA and HIT.

 ## How to run

 1. Make sure you have [SteelSeries Engine 3](https://steelseries.com/engine) installed and it is running properly.